yorkie-team/yorkie/design/document-editing.md

 ![document-editing-downstream](media/document-editing-downstream.png)

-The `Client` that receives the changes applies the changes in the `CRDT` inside the `Document`.
-If there are handlers that are externally subscribed to changes through `Doc.Subscribe`, these handlers are called and the ChangeEvents are passed as an argument.
-All of these logic work synchronously.
+The `Client` who received the changes applies them to the `Root` inside the `Document`.
+Externally subscribed handlers through `Document.Subscribe` are called if exists, receiving `ChangeEvents` as an argument.
+These logics work **synchronously**.

 ```js
 // JS SDK